Claude de Cambronne: Career

 On 18 April 1941 Claude de Cambronne asked Christian du Jonchay, future founder of the Légion impériale, to write to André de Gorostarzu, member of the cabinet of Philippe Pétain, in vain.

-On 19 May he became the representative in Zone libre of the Bordeaux-Aéronautique company. but after permanent and then intermittent and clandestine communication with Marcel Bloch during his four year imprisonment, Cambronne is considered "enjuivé" by the Abwehr at the Hotel Majestic and denounced as Gaullist to the Reichsleiter Rosenberg Taskforce.
+On 19 May he became the representative in Zone libre of the Bordeaux-Aéronautique company. but after permanent and then intermittent and clandestine communication with Marcel Bloch during his four-year imprisonment, Cambronne is considered "enjuivé" by the Abwehr at the Hotel Majestic and denounced as Gaullist to the Reichsleiter Rosenberg Taskforce.
 He resigned after the Bordeaux-Aéronautique company's dissolution, on 21 May 1947.

 The Bloch MB.
 1020's construction was stopped at the end of 1940 and the BA 30 realized by Bordeaux-Aéronautique became the Dassault MD 312 Flamant after certain modifications.

-After the war, he worked for companies Cessna and Goodyear in Morocco.
+After the war, he worked for Cessna and Goodyear in Morocco.
 Member of the Aero Club de France, with more than 1,000 flying hours, he becomes Officer of Staff specialized 4e Bureau, in charge of transport and supplies.
 He died in Paris, at age 87.